gotthardp/lorawan-server/doc/Troubleshooting.md

  * Firewall misconfiguration.
 Check the server firewall does not block the port 1680.
    See [Installation Instructions](Installation.md) for configuration guidelines.

+### Join request received, but no further frames

+This is usually because the downlink frame including the Join response was not sent or received by the device.

+This may be because:
+ * Gateway error.
+Check for any error in your gateway log file.
+ * The device did not listen on the channel (frequency) used by the server.
+Verify your device listens in the RX1 window.

 ### unknown_mac

 The gateway *MAC* is not correctly configured.